kubeshop/testkube/docs/executor-curl.md

 # Curl Commands

-TestKube is able to run curl commands as tests, there are 2 possibilities to validate the outputs of the curl command, one using the status returned and the other checking the body of the response.
-Bellow is an example on how to format the tests.
+TestKube is able to run curl commands as tests.
+There are 2 possibilities to validate the outputs of the curl command:
+- By using the status returned.
+- By checking the body of the response.

+Below is an example on how to format the tests.

 ```js
 {